Few-shot Image Generation via Masked Discrimination: Experiments

-\textbf{Quantitative evaluation} To evaluate the capability of our approach to model the real distribution, we adapt the source model pre-trained on FFHQ to original Sketches, FFHQ-Babies, and FFHQ-Sunglasses datasets containing roughly 300, 2500, and 2700 images, respectively.
-Our approach outperforms all the baselines remarkably on all three datasets as shown in Table \ref{fid}, demonstrating its strong ability to reproduce target distributions and generate high-quality images.
+\textbf{Quantitative evaluation} To evaluate the capability of our approach to model real distributions, we use datasets containing relatively abundant images for FID evaluation, including the original Sketches, FFHQ-Babies, and FFHQ-Sunglasses datasets which roughly contain 300, 2500, and 2700 images, respectively.
+Our approach outperforms all the baselines remarkably on all three datasets as shown in Table \ref{fid}, demonstrating its strong ability to reproduce target distributions using limited data.

 We evaluate the generation diversity of our approach and other baselines under several 10-shot adaptation setups: FFHQ $\rightarrow$ Sketches; Babies; Sunglasses; Otto's paintings; Raphael's paintings; Amedeo's paintings.
-We report the Intra-LPIPS results of adaptation from the source domain FFHQ in Table \ref{lpipsffhq}.
-Our approach outperforms baselines at almost all the benchmarks in terms of Intra-LPIPS when adapted from the source domain FFHQ.
-To prove the robustness of our approach, we further compare it with baselines on the other two 10-shot adaptation tasks: LSUN Church $\rightarrow$ Haunted houses and LSUN Cars $\rightarrow$ Wrecked cars as shown in Table \ref{lsun} and find improved results as well.
-With masked discrimination, our approach guides the few-shot adapted GANs to generate more diverse images.
+We report the Intra-LPIPS results of these adaptation setups in Table \ref{lpipsffhq}.
+Our approach outperforms baselines on almost all the benchmarks in terms of Intra-LPIPS when adapted from the source domain FFHQ.
+To further prove the robustness of our approach, we compare it with baselines on the other two 10-shot adaptation tasks: LSUN Church $\rightarrow$ Haunted houses and LSUN Cars $\rightarrow$ Wrecked cars as shown in Table \ref{lsun} and find improved results as well.
+With masked discrimination, our approach guides the few-shot adapted GANs to generate more diverse images different from training samples.
 All the Intra-LPIPS results of our approach and baselines are calculated with fixed input noises for fair comparison.